zju3dv/vig-init/README.md

 ## Acknowledgement

-Acknowledgement: This work is affliated with ZJU-SenseTime Joint Lab of 3D Vision, and its intellectual property belongs to SenseTime Group Ltd.
+This work is affliated with ZJU-SenseTime Joint Lab of 3D Vision, and its intellectual property belongs to SenseTime Group Ltd.

 ```
 Copyright SenseTime.
 All Rights Reserved.